-Let’s be honest, once you’ve travelled for some time, you develop a certain type of skill sets that make you an expert traveller.
+Let’s be honest, once you’ve travelled for some time, you develop a certain type of skill sets that makes you an expert traveller.
 I call those skills a travel superpower.
-Those powers give you and edge and sometimes you become an envy of everyone else.
-What are those skills you might ask.
+Those powers give you an edge and sometimes you become the envy of everyone else.
+What are those skills you might ask?
 Let’s see.

 When I first started to travel, I always had a suitcase to myself and it was usually full.
 Over time, I learned to bring less stuff and do more with what I have.
 After all, I might want to buy things and bring them home.
 Those things require space!

 Although I think I’m a pretty good packer – I can fit in one suitcase enough stuff for two adults and a couple of carry-ons for a couple of weeks of travel – I am nowhere near the packing expert level.
 These are the people who have mastered the art of packing and that is their travel superpower.
 They can travel with a carry-on and only the necessities.
 These people can fold anything into a square or a roll and know the types of items that are best for this type of storage and transport.
 I admire them immensely.